Qualitative and Generalized Differentiation Properties of Optimal Value Functions with Applications to Duality: Concluding Remarks

-This paper has systematically examined several key properties of the optimal value function in perturbed optimization problems, including convexity, near convexity, continuity, and Lipschitz behavior in both convex and nonconvex settings.
-We also developed a duality framework for constrained problems defined by set-valued mappings, based on the concept of the Fenchel conjugate for such mappings.
+This paper has systematically examined several key properties of the optimal value functions for perturbed optimization problems in LCTV spaces.
+These properties include near convexity, semicontinuity, and Lipschitz behavior in both convex and nonconvex settings with the emphasis on int-near convexity in the assumptions and conclusions.
+We calculated the Fenchel conjugates and $\ve$-subdifferentials of the optimal value functions and present applications to both Fenchel and Lagrangian duality in constrained optimization.

-These results enhance the theoretical foundations of variational and nearly convex analysis and provide a basis for future research on duality theory and generalized subdifferential calculus in broader settings.
+The obtained results enhance theoretical foundations of variational and near convex analysis providing a basis for future research on duality theory, generalized subdifferential and conjugate calculi with subsequent applications to numerical methods of optimization. \textbf{Data Availability} The paper has no associated data.